top of page

 Many homes date from the mid-twentieth century.
 A qualified building inspector should assess for asbestos-containing materials and general condition before exchange.

-Why Use a Buyers Agent in Woonona?
+Why Use a Buyers Agent

-In Woonona, street position relative to the beach and the highway is the key value driver — but that distinction requires local knowledge to apply correctly.
+In Woonona, street position relative to the beach and the highway is the key value driver.
+But that distinction requires local knowledge to apply correctly.
 Buyers relying on suburb-level searches can end up comparing properties with very different actual positions and value profiles.

 The Shoreline Agency works exclusively for buyers.
 We know which streets sit east and west of the highway, assess comparable sales at street level, and manage negotiation without any conflict of interest.